Taxi No. 9211

 Taxi No. 9 2 11: Nau Do Gyarah is a 2006 Indian Hindi-language comedy thriller film directed by Milan Luthria and produced by Ramesh Sippy.
-The film stars Nana Patekar along with John Abraham in lead roles.
-It was released on 24 February 2006, received a positive response from critics, and was a moderate success at the box office.
+The film stars Nana Patekar, John Abraham, and Sameera Reddy.
+The film was released on 24 February 2006, and received positive reviews from critics, becoming a moderate success at the box-office.
 The film's basic premise is loosely based on the 2002 American film Changing Lanes.
 In the same year it was remade in Telugu as Game, and in 2009, it was remade in Tamil as TN-07 AL 4777.

 Plot

 Taxi No. 9 2 11 focuses on Raghav Shastri (Nana Patekar), a cab driver in Mumbai who lies to his wife Sunita (Sonali Kulkarni) about his job, pretending to be an insurance salesman.
 One day, he gives Jai Mittal (John Abraham), the spoilt son of a late businessman, a ride.
 Jai is fighting for ownership rights of his late father's estate.
 The cab gets into an accident, with Jai escaping as he's in a hurry.
 Jai loses the key to the vault containing his father's will in the back of Raghav's taxi.

 Raghav decides to hide it from Jai.
 In the search for the key, Jai goes to Raghav's house and tells Sunita what he really does for a living, which Jai doesn't know.
 She leaves him, taking their son.
 Raghav decides to take revenge.
 Raghav and Jai vow to kill each other in their fight for their properties.
 When Raghav fails to kill Jai, he targets Jai's girlfriend, Rupali (Sameera Reddy).
 As Raghav chases Rupali, she is saved by Jai.
 Jai lets Rupali escape, and he attacks Raghav.
 They have a dirty car fight, but both survive.

 Raghav goes to Jai's place.
 Jai returns to his apartment from a second court hearing regarding his father's estate in defeat because he doesn't have his father's will.
 He discovers the will, torn to pieces and pasted on the wall of his apartment.
 Jai becomes depressed and lonely after his friends leave him.
 Rupali dumps him, indicating she wanted him only for his fortune.
 Losing everything that used to be precious, Jai realises the hard-hitting life and starts respecting his father and his work.